🗝️API Introduction

 400

-: Bad Request - Invalid parameters
+: Bad Request - Invalid parameters401

-: Forbidden - Insufficient permissions
+: Forbidden - Insufficient permissions404

-: Not Found - Resource doesn’t exist
+: Not Found - Resource doesn’t exist429

 : Too Many Requests - Rate limit exceeded